 College Counseling in Private High Schools

 "Which colleges should I apply to, Mom?"
-That is a question which is going to be very much on your child's mind as she begins her junior year.
-Of course, you have been worrying about which college she should go to almost since she was a toddler.
-But now this important question is very much on her radar.
-Fortunately for both of you this is another instance where sending your child to private school will give her an advantage over most public high schools.
+That question will be very much on your child's mind as she begins her junior year of high school.
+Of course, you have been worrying about which college she should attend since she was a toddler.
+But now, this critical question is very much on her radar.
+Fortunately for both of you, this is another instance where sending your child to a private school will give her an advantage over most public high schools.
 Why?
-Because college counseling is not a function and job responsibility which private schools take lightly.
-Nor are private schools likely to cut staff in this area.
+College counseling is a function and job responsibility that private schools take seriously.
+Private schools are not likely to cut staff in this area.
 Remember when you were choosing a private school for your child?
-You reviewed the colleges where various schools' graduates had been accepted and/or were attending.
-You remember thinking that the colleges listed for the graduates of the school where you decided to send your child were pretty much the kind of tertiary level institutions you had in mind for her anyway.
+You reviewed the colleges where various schools' graduates had been accepted and were attending.
+You remember thinking that the colleges listed for the graduates of the school where you decided to send your child were pretty much the kind of tertiary-level institutions you had in mind for her anyway.

 This short video illustrates the private school counseling experience from a student's perspective.